ocean-cat-complex/ocean-cat-complex.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
+  - Developing synthetic tools toward protein and peptide with various modifications
-  - Computational Linguistics
+  - Mechanistic elucidation of multi-modifications on protein’s activity in biological events
-  - Information Retrieval
+  - Biomedical application of protein and peptide

 # Education to show in About widget
 education: